4-H

 Doyle Juniors: The Doyle Juniors club is a larger club in Barron County.
 They have meetings on the 3rd Sunday of the month at 3:00 PM at St Joseph Church, Rice Lake.
 They have good project resources for dairy, hog, and beef.
 Some annual activities include Softball, a Fair, a Performance Arts Festival, Kickball at a Park, Signs and Booths for the Fair, a Food Stand, and Sledding at Moon Lake.
 Community service outreach activities include Ring Bells for Salvation Army, picking up trash in the community, and making cards/treats for police/EMTs.
 Contact Cindy Broker (mcbroker9@gmail.com or 715.651.9299) or Arlaina Meyer (arlainameyer@hotmail.com or 715-554-4031) for any further questions.

-Junior Beavers: This club meets on the Second Sunday of every month at 6:00 p.m.
+Junior Beavers: This club meets quarterly on Sundays at 6:00 p.m. in Comstock.
 Some annual activities include arts and crafts, campfires, hay rides, picnics, and demonstrations.
 They have good project resources in arts, cake decorating, cloverbuds, drawing, exploring, fishing, horses, photography, shooting sports, and woodworking.
 Some community outreach activities include making holiday cards, roadside clean-ups, and long-term care facility work.
 Contact Melissa or Greg Weaver (melissa8224736@yahoo.com or 715-419-0500)

 Kids from Cameron: The Kids from Cameron is a fairly active club with many great parent volunteers willing to help.
 They have meetings on the second Sunday of the month at 4:00 at St. John’s Lutheran Church, Cameron.
 They hold a club project day where kids can get a couple of projects for the fair done during a longer meeting if they choose.
 Some annual activities include hosting a pancake breakfast fundraiser, planting flower pots for the community, club project day, fun outings, and Christmas parties.
 Community service outreach activities include a backpack program, food pantry, Salvation Army bell ringing, and flower pots for the community.
 Usually they will pick either one or two per year. .
 Contact: Jen Stovern (stoverncj@gmail.com or 715-418-3214)

 Marquette Pacemakers: The Marquette Pacemakers have been around for over 60 years and are still going strong.
 There is something for everyone and they welcome any age to come join the fun.
-They have meetings every 2nd Sunday of the month at 6 pm (April-Nov) and 3 pm (Dec-March) at 4-H Clubhouse – 2101 27th Avenue Rice Lake.
+They have meetings every 2nd Sunday of the month at 4 pm (location varies between Brill area and Rice Lake).
 They have good project resources for swine and archery.
 Some annual activities include Pumpkin patch, Sledding, bowling, softball, family fun night, and lake day.
 Community service outreach activities include Christmas Caroling, Operation Santa Claus, Food pantry, and Rice Lake Celebrity Classic Family Fun Night.
 Contact: Molly Dittman (mschaffer213@gmail.com, 715-296-0129) and Jeff Haughian (aqua.serv@icloud.com, 715-419-7998) Deanna Mathews (bea-u-ty@hotmail.com)

 North Star: The North Star club is a smaller club with members in beef and sheep.
-They have meetings every other month at 4 pm on the second Sunday of the month at Hungry Hollow.
-They have good project resources for beef and archery.
+They have meetings every other month at 4 pm on the second Sunday of the month (about 7 miles north of Barron) They have good project resources for Horse, beef and archery.
 They pick a couple of activities and community service projects to do each year.
 Contact: Elisha Putzke (ekputzke@yahoo.com or 715-790-3683) or Diana Bazewicz (dbazewicz@hotmail.com or 715-641-0926)

-Northern Lights: They meet on the third Sunday of the month at 5 pm.
+Northern Lights: They meet on the First Sunday of the month at Noon.
 Some annual activities include arts and crafts, bowling, ice skating, picnics, team sports, and demonstrations.
 They have good project resources for arts, cloverbuds and exploring.
 Community outreach activities include bell ringing and bags for police/fire departments.
 Contact: Karen Germanson (715-236-9123 or kgermanson@gmail.com) or Jamie Kunesh (pinkbostonterrier@yahoo.com or 715-790-0938)

-Peppy Pals: They meet on the 3rd Sunday of the month at 6:00 PM.
+Peppy Pals: They meet on the 3rd Sunday of the month at 6:00 PM at Prairie Farm High School.
 Annual activities include arts and crafts, bowling, parades, picnics, demonstrations, guest speakers, and tours.
 They like to participate in food drives, making holiday cards, volunteering at the animal shelter as well as a toy and hat/mitten drive.
 Contact: Tori White (tbrown860@hotmail.com or 715-418-0054) or Katrina Chovan (chovaninc@chibardun.net or 715-455-1104)

 Poskin Jets: The Poskin Jets have a lot of younger members and always look forward to new members!
 They value having the older members teach the younger members all of the endless opportunities in 4-H. They also have snacks at every meeting.
 They have meetings every 2nd Sunday of the month, except during June and July at 5 pm at Clinton Town Hall in Poskin.
 They have good project resources for Cultural Arts, Dairy, and Sheep.
 Community service outreach activities include ringing bells for the Salvation Army, Gifts from the Heart, Christmas door hangers/ornaments for the elderly, and May baskets for the elderly.
 They have a full schedule every year.
 Contact:Danielle Klatt (daniellejklatt@gmail.com or 715-563-5144) or Kristi Hoff (khoff1@charter.net or 715-205-3166)

 Prairie Farm Pals: The Prairie Farm Pals is a club for people looking for low commitment.
-Meetings are scheduled for the 2nd Monday of the month at 4 pm and are held at the United Lutheran Church in Prairie Farm.
+Meetings are scheduled for the 2nd Monday of the month at 4 pm and are held at the Prairie Farm School.
 Some annual activities include snow tubing.
 Community service outreach activities include roadside cleanup and food stands at the fair.
 Contact: Becky Seggbrecht (beckysegebrecht@gmail.com or 715-505-1413).

 Prairie Hustlers: The Prairie Hustlers have many young members and want to welcome all who are interested in 4H.
-They have meetings at 3 pm on the 2nd Sunday of the month in Cameron Elementary/ Canton Methodist Church.
+They have meetings at 3 pm on the 2nd Sunday of the month at Cameron Elementary.
 They have good project resources for Dogs, Archery, Woodworking, Dairy, and Photography.
 Some annual activities include a Christmas Party, an Easter Egg Hunt, and a Club Picnic.
 Community service outreach activities include Roadside cleanup and Ruby’s Pantry.
 Contact: Kirsten Huth (khuth@chibardun.net or 715-764-2097) or Andrea Ewings (ewingsak@gmail.com, 715-404-0959)

 Special Interest: SPIN members are members who have a Special Interest in a specific topic.
 Many youth and their families like the experience of being a part of 4-H, yet cannot commit to a year-long 4-H club experience.
-While SPIN members don’t meet with a club, they can participate in all county and state projects and activities.
+The SPIN Club is a club for you.
+SPIN members have the opportunity to meet through out the year and take advantage of countywide events/activities.
+They can participate in all county and state projects and activities.
 Projects may or may not have local volunteer support.
-Contact: 4h@co.barron.wi.us or 715-537-6253
+Contact: 4h@co.barron.wi.us or 715-788-6219.

 Barron County Project and Opportunities Center